 When Steve came to live with us he was very withdrawn and shunned the company of others.
-But the warmth of living in a shared family environment started to have its effect.
-These days Steve likes nothing better than holding a conversation with staff and other residents, and is always a leading contributor at our group discussions.
+But the warmth of living in a down-to-earth comfortable shared family environment started to have its effect.
+These days, Steve likes nothing better than holding a conversation with other residents and staff; what’s more, he is always a leading contributor at our group discussions.